 SG = Fluid Specific Gravity

-C = Specific heat of fluid (BTU/lb-°F)
+C = Specific heat of fluid (Btu/lb-°F)

 ΔT = Change in fluid temperature